mqcomplab/bblean/README.md

 np.save("./fps-packed-2048.npy", fps)
 ```

-## API and Documentation
+## Python API and Documentation

 By default all functions take *packed* fingerprints of dtype `uint8`.
+Many functions
-Many functions support an `input_is_packed: bool` flag, which you can toggle to `False`
+support an `input_is_packed: bool` flag, which you can toggle to `False` in case for
-in case for some reason you want to pass unpacked fingerprints (not recommended).
+some reason you want to pass unpacked fingerprints (not recommended).

 Documentation is currently a work in progress, for the time being you can consult
 functions and classes `"""docstrings"""` for info on usage, or the Jupyter notebook
-examples under `./examples`.
+examples under `./examples` (More to be added soon!).

 - Functions and classes that *end in an underscore* are considered private (such as
   `_private_function(...)`) and should not be used, since they can be removed or